getgrav/grav-learn/pages/11.troubleshooting/01.page-not-found/docs.md

 ![404 Not Found](error-404.png)         {.bordered}

-If you receive a _Grav-style_ error saying **Error 404** then your `.htaccess` is functioning correctly, but your trying to reach a page that Grav cannot find.
+If you receive a _Grav-style_ error saying **Error 404** then your `.htaccess` is functioning correctly, but you're trying to reach a page that Grav cannot find.

 The most common cause of this is simply that the page has been moved or renamed.
 Another thing to check is if the page has a `slug` set in the page YAML headers.
 This overrides the explicit folder name that is used by default to construct the URL.